 To help prevent against both cancer and premature aging, it is essential to develop sun protection habits – the earlier, the better.
 Your skin should be protected from the sun’s radiation every day, whether it’s summer or not.
 UVA radiation doesn’t take time off, and when it penetrates the dermis, it destroys collagen and elastin day after day.

-Because UVB and UVA solar radiation affect both our DNA and the cells within the skin, using a broad-spectrum sunscreen with a high SPF (at least SPF30) like Eryfotona Actinica SPF50+ is essential to be well-protected.
+Because UVB and UVA solar radiation affect both our DNA and the cells within the skin, using a broad-spectrum mineral sunscreen with a high SPF (at least SPF30) like Eryfotona Actinica SPF50+ is essential to be well-protected.
 With innovative products like Eryfotona now available, your sunscreen can also do more than protect you from radiation – it can also protect your skin against environmental aggressions with both anti-aging and anti-pollution ingredients.
+Do you need a sunscreen that also corrects visible imperfections with a natural, versatile tint?
+Then try out our tinted mineral sunscreen Eryfotona Ageless.

 What’s more, you can also help to repair your skin from solar damage and environmental damage by taking care of your skin through a restorative, protective routine.